SacredData/baptism/README.md

 objectifies WAV files and provides interfaces to `ffmpeg` and `sox` to produce industry-compliant analyses of the audio data.

+The module can serve as the backend for applications where the main use case is to accept, analyze, and QC audio file submissions.
+By providing easy interfaces for audio file introspection, generation of visual assets from audio file measurements, and validation to standard audio industry specifications, Baptism aims to support most of the basic considerations that are necessary to iron out new audio and music projects.

 ## Status
 > In Development